 From valleys to muddy lanes, we look at some of the environments where vaccinators work, as well as some of the key challenges that have made 2020 one of the toughest years for polio eradicators.

 For some vaccinators, the first snows had already arrived.
-At the top of the Panjshir valley, Ziaullah and Nawid Ahmad started their day at 7am.
+At the top of the Panjshir valley, Sayyid and Habibullah started their day at 7am.

 Khan continued, “The vaccinators walk long distances across the mountain slopes to our villages, sometimes during harsh weather conditions, to bring polio drops to our doors.”